quangd42/meal-org/README.md

   - users can update the generated meal plan
 - Groceries list: groceries for the week will be generated based on the ingredients required in the meal plan.

-Built with Go, Templ, HTMX.
+Built with Go, Templ, HTMX, Tailwind CSS.